 Richard J. Greenstone practices copyright, trademark, licensing, and transactional law for the computer, entertainment, and publishing industries in San Francisco representing multimedia and online media companies, domain name owners, software, book and magazine publishers, programmers, authors, actors, artists, and producers throughout California, the United States, and the world.
-Richard Greenstone has over twenty nine years of legal experience in these industries and substantive law areas.
+Richard Greenstone has over thirty three years of legal experience in these industries and substantive law areas.

 Richard Greenstone is a member of the California state bar, admitted to several United States District Courts, and is an elected member of the Los Angeles Copyright Society.
 Richard Greenstone practices before the United States Copyright Office and the United States Patent and Trademark Office in trademark matters.
 He has well over five hundred trademark applications and registrations to his credit performed for both clients and other attorneys who seek his advice.
-Richard has recently opened and is now developing a website, Trademarks All The Time, exclusively devoted to trademarks law, branding, registration, infringements, and trademark portfolio management.
+Richard's trademark practice includes branding, registration, infringements, and trademark portfolio management.

 Richard Greenstone actively participates in the American Bar Association.
 He currently produces the program Young Lawyer and Law Student Orientation: Your Questions Answered for the American Bar Association's Forum on the Entertainment and Sports Industries.
 Richard served on the governing committee of the Forum and was also Division Chair for the Visual Arts Division, Publications Chair, and editor-in-chief of the Forum's law journal Entertainment and Sports Lawyer.
 Richard Greenstone also served as Forum liaison to the American Bar Association's Technology Counsel and was a member of the Standing Committee on Strategic Communications.

 Richard Greenstone is an avid photographer; his pictures appear on this website.
-In the past two years Richard displayed his work in two solo shows at Zindagi and McGuire galleries in San Francisco.
+In the past three years Richard displayed his work in three shows at Zindagi and McGuire galleries in San Francisco and Collector Gallery in Berkeley.
 You can see some of the pictures from these shows on his Facebook website Reflected Eye.

 Dry Standpipe by Richard Greenstone, 2004